katiesvt/acl-services.github.io/README.md

 ```

 `GITHUB_HANDLE` is your GitHub handle.
-`BATTLENET_ID` is the ID of your Battle.net profile ID,
-if your character url on the website is http://us.battle.net/sc2/en/profile/999000/1/DayNine/,
-your `BATTLENET_ID` is 999000 and your `BATTLENET_NAME` is DayNine.
+`BATTLENET_ID` is the ID of your Battle.net profile and `BATTLENET_NAME` is your name.
+For example, if your character URL on the website is http://us.battle.net/sc2/en/profile/999000/1/DayNine/, your `BATTLENET_ID` is 999000 and your `BATTLENET_NAME` is DayNine.

 * Create a pull request
 * Rock & roll